 Tversky and Kahneman found that between 85 and 90 percent of the subjects rated alternative (1) most likely, but alternative (3) more likely than alternative (2).
 Is it?
 They call this phenomenon the conjunction fallacy, and note that it appears to be unaffected by prior training in probability or statistics.
-Is this phenomenon a fallacy?
-If so, why?
+Explain why this is a fallacy.
+Can you give a possible explanation for the subjects' choices?

-&lt;sup>23K.
+23K.
 McKean, "Decisions, Decisions," pp. 22-31.

 - 26 Two cards are drawn successively from a deck of 52 cards.
 Find the probability that the second card is higher in rank than the first card.
 Hint: Show that 1 = P(higher) + P(lower) + P(same) and use the fact that P(higher) = P(lower). - 27 A life table is a table that lists for a given number of births the estimated number of people who will live to a given age.
 In Appendix C we give a life table based upon 100,000 births for ages from 0 to 85, both for women and for men.
 Show how from this table you can estimate the probability m(x) that a person born in 1981 would live to age x.
-Write a program to plot m(x) both for men and for women, and comment on the differences that you see in the two cases. - \28 Here is an attempt to get around the fact that we cannot choose a "random integer." - (a) What, intuitively, is the probability that a "randomly chosen" positive integer is a multiple of 3? - (b) Let $P_3(N)$ be the probability that an integer, chosen at random between 1 and N, is a multiple of 3 (since the sample space is finite, this is a legitimate probability).
+Write a program to plot m(x) both for men and for women, and comment on the differences that you see in the two cases. - 28 Here is an attempt to get around the fact that we cannot choose a "random integer." - (a) What, intuitively, is the probability that a "randomly chosen" positive integer is a multiple of 3? - (b) Let $P_3(N)$ be the probability that an integer, chosen at random between 1 and N, is a multiple of 3 (since the sample space is finite, this is a legitimate probability).
 Show that the limit exists and equals 1/3.
 This formalizes the intuition in (a), and gives us a way to assign "probabilities" to certain events that are infinite subsets of the positive integers.